pouya-racker/aks-workshop/windows-containers/connect-to-windows-nodes/README.md

     --admin-username azureuser \
     --admin-password myP@ssw0rd12 \
     --subnet $SUBNET_ID \
-    --query pu
+    --query publicIpAddress -o tsv
 ```

 ### Allow access to the virtual machine

 AKS node pool subnets are protected with NSGs (Network Security Groups) by default.
-To get access to the virtual machine, you'll have to enabled access in the NSG.
+To get access to the virtual machine, you'll have to enable access in the NSG.

 > [!NOTE]
 > The NSGs are controlled by the AKS service.
 Any change you make to the NSG will be overwritten at any time by the control plane.